 Prior to owning the public relations business, Chris worked on Parliament Hill with Cabinet Ministers and Members of Parliament.
 He has served in senior managerial positions in advocacy, leadership and electoral campaigns at every level of government.

 Today, Chris resides in Almonte (near Ottawa), with his wife and business partner, and their two sons.
 He is an active volunteer in many community causes.
 Two that he is very proud of are: being founding director of the Canadian Anaphylaxis Initiative, an allergy awareness group that succeeded in gaining support of MPs on Parliament Hill; and, serving in executive positions and as Chairman of the Board for the Child Advocacy Centre Niagara, for which Chris was presented a Volunteer Recognition Award by the City of St. Catharines.

 Some past and present clients not already mentioned include Ottawa International Airport, Hydro Ottawa, Commissionaires Ottawa, the Perley Rideau Veterans’ Health Centre, West Lincoln Memorial Hospital, Transport Canada (Canadian Automated Air Traffic Control Project Office), the Ontario Telephone Association, Niagara Parks Commission, to name a few.
-To learn more about the company, its services and clients’ initiatives, visit the website – www.cgacommunications.com.
+To learn more about the company, visit the website – www.cgacommunications.com.

 Contact Chris George at 613-983-0801, or e-mail email@example.com.